markholster/etm/etm-documentation/docs/error-codes/README.md

 500000 | Maximum number of signals reached. | You are not allowed to store more signals.
 Delete a signal, or ask your Enterprise Telemetry Monitor administrator to raise the maximum number of signals that can be stored.
 500001 | Not authorized for signal data source. |
 500002 | Not authorized for notifier. |
+600000 | Maximum number of search templates reached. | You are not allowed to store more search templates.
+Delete a search template, or ask your Enterprise Telemetry Monitor administrator to raise the maximum number of search templates that can be stored.